New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: TWO-POINT FUNCTIONS OF THE INTERNAL DEGREES OF FREEDOM FOR A MOVING DETECTOR

-So far, from Figure~\ref{A_m} to Figure~\ref{VD_PB} we can see that the difference between the inertial detector and UAD is clear in the plots for the two-point correlation functions $\langle Q(\eta)^{2}\rangle$ and $\langle \dot{Q}(\eta)^{2} \rangle$.
-For the two-point function $\langle Q(\eta)^{2}\rangle$ of UAD, the curve has a larger oscillations at first and then shrinks to a smaller oscillations, and the magnitude does not change much from the beginning to the end.
-On the contrary, the amplitude of the oscillations of the two-point function $\langle Q(\eta)^{2}\rangle$ for the inertial detector does not shrink in the beginning and the magnitude increases from the beginning until to the saturated region.
-For the two-point function $\langle \dot{Q}(\eta)^{2} \rangle$, the difference between the UAD and inertial detector is more obvious that the curve for $\langle \dot{Q}(\eta)^{2} \rangle$ of UAD is decreasing to a saturated value, while the curve for the inertial detector is increasing.
-The effect of the proper acceleration is shown in the two-point correlation functions $\langle Q(\eta)^{2}\rangle$ and $\langle \dot{Q}(\eta)^{2} \rangle$.
-We think that the difference is from the Unruh effect that the uniformly accelerated detector would experience a thermal bath at temperature $T_{U}=\hbar a/(2\pi c\emph{k}_{B})$, where $a$ is the proper acceleration.
+In Figs. ~\ref{A_m}-~\ref{VD_PB} we can see that the difference between the inertial detector and the UAD is clear in the plots for the two-point correlation functions $\langle Q(\eta)^{2}\rangle$ and $\langle \dot{Q}(\eta)^{2} \rangle$.
+For the two-point function $\langle Q(\eta)^{2}\rangle$ of the UAD, the curve has larger oscillations at first and then experiences smaller oscillations, and the magnitude does not change much from beginning to the end.
+On the contrary, the amplitude of the oscillations of the two-point function $\langle Q(\eta)^{2}\rangle$ for the inertial detector does not shrink in the beginning, and the magnitude increases from the beginning until it reaches the saturated region.
+For the two-point function $\langle \dot{Q}(\eta)^{2} \rangle$, the difference between the UAD and the inertial detector is more obvious that the curve for $\langle \dot{Q}(\eta)^{2} \rangle$ of the UAD decreases to a saturated value, while the curve for the inertial detector increases.
+The effect of proper acceleration is evident in the two-point correlation functions $\langle Q(\eta)^{2}\rangle$ and $\langle \dot{Q}(\eta)^{2} \rangle$.
+We think that the difference is from the Unruh effect in that the uniformly accelerated detector would experience a thermal bath at temperature $T_{U}=\hbar a/(2\pi c\emph{k}_{B})$, where $a$ is the proper acceleration.
 This thermal bath changes the two-point correlation functions.